gravtrade/gravtrade.github.io/_posts/2016-09-18-pepperstone-rebate-edge-standard.md

   - pepperstone
   - rebate
 ---
-# How to get Pepperstone Rebate From GravTrade by Trading Through Edge Standard Pepperstone Broker Account?
+# How to get Pepperstone Rebate From GravTrade? - Edge Standard Account.
-> Please note that the Pepperstone Rebate only offered under GravTrade, that you will never get this offer on pepperstone broker site.
+> Please note that this Pepperstone [Rebate](http://www.gravtrade.com/bonus-and-rebates/ "Rebate") only offered under GravTrade, that you will never get this offer on Pepperstone broker site.

 <div align="center">
 <img alt="Pepperstone Rebate" src="/static/img/general-image/pepperstone-edge-standard-account.PNG" title="Pepperstone Rebate">
 </div>

-If you looking for **Edge Razor Account Pepperstone Rebate**, go [Here](http://www.gravtrade.com/pepperstone/forex/broker/rebate/2016/09/16/pepperstone-broker-rebate.html "Edge Razor Account Pepperstone Rebate").
+If you looking for **Edge Razor Account Pepperstone Rebate**, go [Here](http://www.gravtrade.com/pepperstone/rebate/2016/09/16/pepperstone-rebate-razor.html "Edge Razor Account Pepperstone Rebate").

 As a Forex Trader, reducing your trading cost is a part of game.
 To get in and out in market, you need to pay sum ammount of commission to your Forex Broker (this is how they run their business) and this would reduce your profits if you closing position on profit or adding to your risk if you on loosing side.
 By applying to our **Pepperstone Rebate**, you could get back sum of the ammount that you paid to broker!